AlexaWu/SQL-Project---Profiling-and-Analyzing-the-Yelp-Dataset/README.md

 The project has two parts.

-`In the first part`, I used basic SQL (aggregations, joins, count & nulls, group by, order by, limit, like, etc.) to profile and understand Yelp dataset
+`In the first part`, I used basic SQL (count & nulls, distinct, joins, aggregations, group by, order by, limit, like, etc.) to profile and understand Yelp dataset

 `In the second part`, I conduct analysis on the Yelp dataset and prepare the data for analysis.
 (Include: Parsing out keywords and business attributes for sentiment analysis, clustering businesses to find commonalities or anomalies between them, predicting the overall star rating for a business, predicting the number of fans a user will have, and so on.)